-- First Offender (FOT) a four hour curriculum covering traffic safety rules and consequences, including laws on seat belts, child restraint, speeding, DUI and most commonly committed traffic offenses. - Alive at 25 (A25, 4hr.) designed to reduce risk-taking behavior such as driving distracted among people 15-24 years of age utilizes embedded video and group discussions. - Defensive Driving-4 (DDC-4 hr.) certified by the National Safety Council, this course teaches the importance of safety belts and other restraints, dangers of speeding, proper following distance and effects of alcohol and drugs. - Defensive Driving-8 (DDC-8 hr.) is a more intensive version of the 4-hour course with emphasis on preventing traffic deaths and injuries. - Attitudinal Dynamics of Driving (ADD, 8hr.) an intense 8-hour curriculum in group format that addresses mental health and attitude as they affect the ability to safely operate a vehicle. - Chronic Offender (COF8, 8hr.) an intense 8-hour workshop that looks at chronic behavior and addresses the thought process behind specific behaviors that lead to destructive and socially unacceptable patterns that create chronic citation and arrest histories. - Drivers License Reinstatement Class (DLRC, 2hr.) a tutorial class, utilizing the students own driving history and state reinstatement letter.
+- Alive at 25 (A25, 4hr.) designed to reduce risk-taking behavior such as driving distracted among people 15-24 years of age utilizes embedded video and group discussions. - Defensive Driving-4 (DDC-4 hr.) certified by the National Safety Council, this course teaches the importance of safety belts and other restraints, dangers of speeding, proper following distance and effects of alcohol and drugs. - Defensive Driving-8 (DDC-8 hr.) is a more intensive version of the 4-hour course with emphasis on preventing traffic deaths and - Attitudinal Dynamics of Driving (ADD, 8hr.) an intense 8-hour curriculum in group format that addresses mental health and attitude as they affect the ability to safely operate a vehicle. - Chronic Offender (COF8, 8hr.) an intense 8-hour workshop that looks at chronic behavior and addresses the thought process behind specific behaviors that lead to destructive and socially unacceptable patterns that create chronic citation and arrest histories. - Drivers License Reinstatement Class (DLRC, 2hr.) a tutorial class, utilizing the students own driving history and state reinstatement letter.
 The purpose of the class is to devise a viable plan of action for each student to follow for driver's license reinstatement.
 Ongoing counseling is offered for individuals with complex cases.